aws-controllers-k8s/community/docs/content/docs/user-docs/adopted-resource.md

 reference][api-ref].
 The spec contains two parts: the AWS resource reference and the Kubernetes target.

+### AWS Resource

 The AWS resource reference requires the unique identifier for the object, either as an ARN or as the name or ID of the object.
 Which of these is required depends on the service and the particular resource.
-You can find which field is required by finding the unique identifier field used by the `Describe*` or `List*` API calls for that resource.
+You can find which field is required by finding the unique identifier field used by the `Describe*`, `List*`, or `Get*` API calls for that resource.

+If we were adopting for an IAM Role, since the [IAM Get Role API][iamrole-get] call requires `RoleName`, you should set `.spec.aws.nameOrId` to the name of the role you would like to adopt.

+If we were adopting for an IAM Policy, since the [IAM Get Policy API][iampolicy-get] call requires `PolicyArn`, you should set `.spec.aws.arn` to the ARN of the policy you would like to adopt.

+### Kubernetes Target

 The Kubernetes target requires the `group` and `kind` - these identify from which service and resource you wish to adopt.
 For example, to adopt an S3